timjmiller/wham/pkgdown/index.md

 A paper describing WHAM has been published, which includes the model equations, simulation tests, and demos of random effects options for numbers-at-age, *M*, selectivity, and environment-recruitment: [https://doi.org/10.1016/j.fishres.2021.105967](https://doi.org/10.1016/j.fishres.2021.105967).

 [Stock et al. (2021)](https://doi.org/10.1016/j.fishres.2021.105873) describes the 2D (year x age) AR(1) correlation structure that can be used on numbers-at-age, *M*, and selectivity in WHAM (as in [Berg and Nielsen 2016](https://doi.org/10.1093/icesjms/fsw046), [Cadigan 2016](https://doi.org/10.1139/cjfas-2015-0047), and [Xu et al. 2019](https://doi.org/10.1139/cjfas-2017-0446)).

+As mentioned above, WHAM has also been extended (after release 1.0.9) to allow multiple stocks and/or multiple regions to be modeled with movement between regions.
+Seasonal changes in fleet fishing effort and movement are also possible.
+The single stock version of WHAM remains available as the "single_wham" branch, but it will not be developed further.

 WHAM is written in R and TMB, and would not be possible without these superb open-source tools.
 For more information, see: